Robert Corrie

 Robert David Corrie (6 February 1842 – c.
 23 May 1915) was a trader in the Gilbert Islands.
 Corrie spent most of his seven-decade career on Maiana.
 He learned the Gilbertese language and bartered with the Gilbertese people for bêche-de-mer, coconut oil and shark fins, which he then sold to trading ships.
 Corrie mentored George McGhee Murdoch and was a one-time agent for Richard Randell.
-He gained a reputation as a conscentious trader who remained impartial in indigenous politics and ran his own schools in Maiana.
-After the Gilbert and Ellice Islands became a British protectorate in 1892, Corrie served in a variety of roles, including language interpetation.
+He gained a reputation as a conscientious trader who remained impartial in indigenous politics and ran his own schools in Maiana.
+After the Gilbert and Ellice Islands became a British protectorate in 1892, Corrie served in a variety of roles, including language interpretation.

 Life

 Robert David Corrie was born on 6 February 1842 in West Derby, Lancashire, England.
 His family later moved to Sydney.
 After his father died, Corrie, who was in his twenties, signed on to a whaler heading to the Central Pacific.
 He jumped ship on Tabiteuea and became a trader in the Gilbert Islands, selling bêche-de-mer, coconut oil and shark fins, for which he bartered with the locals.